 Formed in 2002 by luxury cruise industry veterans Joe Watters and Frank Del Rio, Oceania Cruises is the world’s only upper premium cruise line.
-Cuisine, Comfort, Service and outstanding value are the pillars that define Oceania Cruises’ five-star product and have positioned the line as the cruise company of choice for travelers seeking a truly refined and casually elegant travel experience.
+Cuisine, Comfort, Service and outstanding value are the pillars that define Oceania Cruises’ five-star product and have positioned the line as the cruise company of choice for travellers seeking a truly refined and casually elegant travel experience.
 Our intimate and luxurious ships allow you to explore the world in unequalled style and comfort.
-Sophisticated, stylish and distinctly mid-size, you’ll find the onboard atmosphere is extremely convivial, and with an unrivaled level of personalized service as a result of us having two staff members for every three guests.
+Sophisticated, stylish and distinctly mid-size, you’ll find the onboard atmosphere is extremely convivial, and with an unrivalled level of personalised service as a result of us having two staff members for every three guests.
 As the leader in destination cruising, Oceania Cruises sails to more than 330 ports around the globe.
 Itineraries are unique in that they call on the perfect mix of must-see marquee and boutique, off-the-beaten-path ports.
-Multiple overnight calls afford an in-depth, enriching destination experience and allow travelers to immerse themselves in the cuisine, culture and history of the ports we visit.
+Multiple overnight calls afford an in-depth, enriching destination experience and allow travellers to immerse themselves in the cuisine, culture and history of the ports we visit.
 Oceania Cruises, with headquarters in Miami, is owned by Prestige Cruise Holdings.

 Each virtually identical

 Oceania cruising may best be defined as “classic cruising.”
 The itineraries are scheduled for a more leisurely pace.
 The ports of call focus on European, South American and transatlantic journeys.
 Onboard service echoes a distinctive Old World charm.
 But it is the ships of Oceania – each virtually identical – that most reflect this classic tone.